 There are more details about the Disabled Students’ Allowance on Gov.UK.

 Examination access arrangements are made to provide a level playing field during an exam.
 They aim to adjust the exam situation so that a learner who has a specific disability can still show what they know and have learned about the material being examined without compromising the integrity of the exam.
 These arrangements include extra time, a reader, a scribe and the use of a word processor.

 Most schools and colleges now offer assessments in-house to provide the evidence required for exam arrangements and you should first seek advice from the Special Educational Needs Coordinator (SENCO) at your child’s school.
 However, some schools and colleges may not possess the assessment expertise required to conduct exam access arrangements.
 If this is the case please contact me and I will be happy to discuss how I can help you.

-If you are an individual and you believe you should have access arrangements then you should contact your school SENCO in the first instance.
+If you are an individual and you believe you should have access arrangements then you should contact your school or college SENCO in the first instance.

 Thank you for the report and assessment.
 It will really help me in the future.

 Where do you do assessments?

 I conduct assessments in Taunton.
 However I am happy to collect people from Taunton station as we only live about a 7 minute drive away.
 After the assessment I return the client to the station.
 This service is widely used with people coming from Bristol, Exeter, Devon and Cornwall who would prefer not to drive or do not have a car.
 Please ask for details.